xvrh/lottie-flutter/README.md

 ### Specify a custom `AnimationController`
 This example shows how to take full control over the animation by providing your own `AnimationController`.

+With a custom `AnimationController` you have a rich API to play the animation in various ways: start and stop the animation when you want, play forward or backward, loop between specifics points...

 ```dart
 import 'package:flutter/material.dart';
 import 'package:lottie/lottie.dart';